-By using the steps above, you can change the mailbox sync settings greyed out.
+You can change the mailbox sync settings greyed out by using the steps above.

 Method 6: Reset your Windows Device

 Last but not least.
-When resetting your computer, this will restore the device to its respective factory settings while keeping your data security.
+Resetting your computer will restore the device to its respective factory settings while keeping your data secure.
 Moreover, it’s always best to back up your data first.

 - Select the update and security option, and click on the recovery option.

-- From there, click on the get started button and follow the instructions given on the screen.
+- From there, click on the Get Started button and follow the instructions on the screen.

-By this method, you can certainly change mailbox sync settings greyed out.
+By this method, you can undoubtedly change mailbox sync settings greyed out.